Facing gridlock, Jakarta takes aim at cheap, green car drive

 Caught in the middle of this tug-of-war between arguably the country’s two most powerful politicians are local and Japanese carmakers hoping to boost revenue in a city that alone accounts for up to 60 percent of sales in Southeast Asia’s largest economy.

-Automakers, including Toyota Motor Corp (7203.T), Honda Motor Co (7267.T) and Nissan Motor Co (7201.T) and Daihatsu Motor Co 7262.T, have spent at least $3 billion this year on a new line of low-cost, green car (LCGC) models aimed at millions of Indonesians now looking to scale up from two wheels to four, government officials said.
+Automakers, including Toyota Motor Corp, Honda Motor Co and Nissan Motor Co and Daihatsu Motor Co, have spent at least $3 billion this year on a new line of low-cost, green car (LCGC) models aimed at millions of Indonesians now looking to scale up from two wheels to four, government officials said.

-Jakarta and other major cities want the government-backed LCGC program delayed until infrastructure is in place to cope with the additional traffic.
+Jakarta and other major cities want the government-backed LCGC programme delayed until infrastructure is in place to cope with the additional traffic.

 Next year the number of vehicles in the city will match the amount of road available, according to transport ministry estimates - so, if all the cars were driven at the same time, the city would face total gridlock.
 The average speed for drivers in Jakarta has been clocked at as low as 8.3 kph (5.2 mph) - about twice as slow as London or New York.